 The white dots on the satellite map will start to turn green as each photo is uploaded.

-Check the status of your upload by hovering your mouse on the UPLOAD IN PROGRESS message to see the percentage of upload in progress.
+Check the status of your upload by hovering your mouse on the UPLOAD IN PROGRESS message to see the progress percentage.

-If you would like to pause your upload for any reason while it is in progress, click Pause in the bottom right corner of the status bar.
+If you would like to pause your upload for any reason, click the Pause button at the bottom right corner of the status bar.
 This will pause your upload and you can resume it at any time within the next 18 hours by clicking Resume.

 It is recommended to pause the upload process if you encounter any of the following: